By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Newcastle Upon Tyne hospital negligence claims.

 If you are considering launching a claim for compensation but do not want to pay upfront for legal fees, there is a way you could do so.
 No win no fee claims work under an agreement, which is often referred to as a Conditional Fee Agreement.
 This document would be sent to you prior to your case being taken on by the medical negligence lawyer.
 It would lay out the percentage of your total settlement that the lawyer would ask for as a success fee, in the event that your claim successfully resulted in a payout.
 The percentage a lawyer can ask for cannot be more than 25% of the total compensation payout as there is a government cap in place to prevent them from taking any more than this as a success fee.
 If, however, your claim was a valid one, but your personal injury solicitor did not secure you compensation, then you wouldn’t be expected to pay this success fee.
 In some cases, a lawyer may advise claimants to take out an insurance policy to protect against personal injury claims that didn’t result in a payout, but this is usually something that would be discussed before your claim was taken on.
 If you require any more information about making no win no fee claims, we’d be happy to take you through what’s involved in more detail.

-Whether you feel ready to begin a claim, or you have more questions about medical negligence at Newcastle upon Tyne Hospitals NHS Trust, there are a variety of ways you can choose to get in touch with us.
+Whether you feel ready to begin a claim, or you have more questions about medical negligence at Newcastle upon Tyne Hospitals NHS Trust and would like legal advice, there are a variety of ways you can choose to get in touch with us.
 You could email firstname.lastname@example.org with details of what’s happened to you, or you could call the helpline on 0800 073 8801.
 Alternatively, you could use the live chat option on the site or fill in the contact form and we will be sure to get back to you.